 These anti invasion measures had a high chance of being effective but their chief role was to deter the Germans, giving the impression of a fortified Britain.

 During World War 2 there were two Canadian Forestry Corps camps in close promixity to Dornoch.
 One was at Spinningdale and the other, complete with a sawmill, was at Clashmore, at the junction of the A9 and the Clashmore Road.

-The museum collection includes a foresters double-headed axe from the Clashmore camp has been donated to the museum and a series of photographs relating to the Forestry Corps which can be viewed on the Dornoch Historylinks Image Library (use the image library 'Groups' tag for ease of access),
+The museum collection includes a foresters double-headed axe from the Clashmore camp has been donated to the museum and a series of photographs relating to the Forestry Corps which can be viewed on the Historylinks Archive (use the Historylinks Archive 'Groups' tag for ease of access),

 The collection also includes a large A4 ring file with the title 'The War Diaries of the 26th Company, Canadian Forestry Corps July 1942 - July 1943 produced by Hilary Fife to record the WW2 experience of her husband's grandfather Lieutenant Lloyd Lionel Brown.
 Lt Brown served in WW1 and in 26 Company CFC based at Clashmore Camp from July 1942 to July 1943.

 The file contains three sections.
 The first provides an introduction to the Canadian Forestry Corps recording the inter government agreement covering its deployment to the UK in WW2, its organisation, unit locations and an outline of its logging practice and experiences in Scotland.
 It records, inter alia, that "Environmental conditions, chiefly climatic, caused the most serious problems for Canadian Forestry Corps operations.
 The second section provides extracts from the official War Diary of 26 Company providing fascinating insights to the day-to-day events and lifestyle of those serving in the Dornoch area.
 The third section provides two CDs with jpg images of each of the pages of the War Diary.